Support flows to 'changed' Texas synagogue after standoff

 It was especially hard, she said, to tell her mother what had happened.
 “It was so difficult for me, because she thought this can’t happen here,” Eisen said.

-Associated Press writers Paul J. Weber in Austin, Texas, and Peter Smith in Pittsburgh contributed to this report.
+Associated Press writers Paul J. Weber in Austin, Texas, Peter Smith in Pittsburgh and David Eggert in Lansing, Michigan, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.